gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 title: Gatsby Image plugin
 ---

 This guide will show you how to configure your images, including choosing layouts, placeholders and image processing options.
+While most of these options are used whichever data source you are using for your images, you should refer to the documentation of your source plugin if you are using images from a CMS, as the exact options are likely to vary.

 ## Components